Macron appeals for calm in Corsica after separatist dies from prison attack | Politics

 French President Emmanuel Macron on Tuesday called for calm after the death of jailed Corsican separatist militant Yvan Colonna, whose assault by a fellow inmate triggered violent protests on the French Mediterranean island earlier this month.

 Colonna, who was serving a life sentence for the killing of a senior official in Corsica in 1998, had been in a coma since he was strangled on March 2 by a fellow inmate whom French Interior Minister Gerald Darmanin subsequently described as a "radicalised, Islamist terrorist".
-News of the attack in early March saw protesters clash with police and attack public buildings in Corsica, and 61-year-old Colonna's death on Monday in a Marseille hospital has sparked fears of renewed unrest.
+After the attack on Colonna, protesters clashed with police and attacked public buildings in Corsica.
+The death of 61-year-old Colonna on Monday in a Marseille hospital has raised fears of more violence.

 "The most important thing is that the calm is maintained, that talks continue," Macron said in an interview with France Bleu radio, praising local politicians for making similar appeals.
-The clashes in early March prompted an emergency visit by Darmanin, who said Paris could discuss autonomy for Corsica.
+The protests prompted an emergency visit by Darmanin, who said Paris could discuss autonomy for Corsica.

 Macron said action would be taken "because we cannot allow these kinds of acts to happen in our prisons".
 Colonna, a shepherd, was serving a life sentence at a prison in the southern French city of Arles for the 1998 murder of Claude Erignac, who as prefect of Corsica embodied the power of the French state on the island.
 He said he was innocent.